NickChapman1988/FeelingHungry/README.md

 #### Recipes
 * Contains prominent direction on how to use the search function, and presents recipe results in a grid layout for easy navigation.
-* Grid layout ensures recipes presentation responds to different screen sizes, enabling all users to browse recipes easily whilst making best use of the full screen.
+* Grid layout ensures recipe presentation responds to different screen sizes, enabling all users to browse recipes easily whilst making best use of the full screen.
+* Hover animation to allow users to focus on individual recipes.

 #### About
 * This page details what the site is about and how to use the recipe search.

 #### Contact
 * Allows users to easily get in touch with site owner.
+* Makes use of the EmailJS API to allow user messages to be emailed directly to site owner.

 ### Existing Features